Caldwell University Transfer Credit Policy

 Credit may be granted for other educational experiences, such as professional police and fire training, upon individual review.

-Credit may only be awarded for coursework that is similar to Caldwell College coursework and is appropriate to the chosen curriculum.
-Transfer credit awarded may not exceed the maximum credits offered for an equivalent course in the Caldwell College curriculum.
+Credit may only be awarded for coursework that is similar to Caldwell University coursework and is appropriate to the chosen curriculum.
+Transfer credit awarded may not exceed the maximum credits offered for an equivalent course in the Caldwell University curriculum.

-Caldwell College is a member of the New Jersey Statewide Transfer Initiative (NJ Transfer), which includes the 19 county/ community colleges in New Jersey.
+Caldwell University is a member of the New Jersey Statewide Transfer Initiative (NJ Transfer), which includes the 19 county/ community colleges in New Jersey.